Browsing Tag

 You’ve all heard of the “Golden Ticket” from Charlie and the Chocolate Factory – right?
 In this classic children’s story by Roald Dahl, kids all over the world are rushing to the nearest candy shop to by a Willy Wonka Candy Bar anticipating the extraordinary odds of discovering a golden ticket inside!
 Imagine how excited that moment must have been for each of those five lucky winners.
 That ticket would have been their most important possession.
 Imagine if any of them would have lost their ticket.
 What an absolute tragedy.
 Imagine if your business card symbolized a similar value.
 In essence, you would be the Willy Wonka of your industry or in your local market.
 What yielding effects this would have on your sales results!

 Obviously, some may be thinking: Brian, don’t you think you’re exaggerating a little?
 But in my professional experience of apprenticing along side a host of very successful leaders in business, I’m not exaggerating at all.
 My MISSION is to CONNET AND INSPIRE.
 I try and remain cognizant of this in my writings (including my first novel Extra Innings: The Diamond Thieves), my music and my poetry.
+One way to create that memorable connection at events is through stunning visual displays, like LED video wall hire to make your event truly stand out.
+If you’re looking to elevate your event to an unforgettable level, consider this resource at https://conferenceaudiovisual.co.uk/av-for-corporate-meetings/, where impactful audio and visuals can captivate your audience and leave a lasting impression.
+To ensure everything runs smoothly, click here for event planners who can turn your ideas into reality and manage every detail.

 I have fifteen years of experience in coaching individual sales reps and sales teams to become top producers.
 The most important step in any sales process is connecting with your customer and/or audience.
 This is something that needs to occur throughout the sales process.
 In The Diamond Thieves, I try connecting with people about flaws in our country’s societal values through the character of T.J.
 Writers should consciously try and connect with their readers throughout the stories they tell.
 Salespeople are charged with the objective of connecting either in person or over the phone.
 I’m going to share with you a formula for mastering this skill in person in conduction with optimizing the moment of sharing your business card.